Are you ready to kickstart your music career?

 This desktop interface is compatible with both Mac and PC and comes with USB bus powering.

-Note that this is a USB-C type connection, which is not compatible with USB-A or B connections.
+Note that this is a USB-C type connection, which is incompatible with USB-A or B connections.

 One of the best features of this interface is its Air mode, which allows your vocals or instruments to be recorded with brightness and openness.

-This is undoubtedly the best USB audio interface for beginners due to its intuitive setup and crystal clear recording quality.
-And also, it is super budget-friendly!
+This is undoubtedly the best USB audio interface for beginners due to its intuitive setup and crystal-clear recording quality.

 2. RME Babyface Pro FS – Best Value Pick